-NOTE: It is understood that emergency conditions may be of such a nature -- blizzard conditions, impassable roads, etc. -- as to prevent the teacher from reporting for duty as scheduled.
+NOTE: It is understood that emergency conditions may be of such a nature -- blizzard conditions, impassable roads, etc. -as to prevent the teacher from reporting for duty as scheduled.
 Good judgement shall prevail in the interpretation of paragraph 4a.

 - b.
 Should severe weather or emergency conditions cause the closing of the schools during a school day, the teacher will remain on duty until dismissed by the administration. - 5.
-At the end of each semester a day shall be provided for all teachers to complete necessary records and reports. - C. CLASS SIZE --- The Board and the Association recognize that the pupil-teacher ratio is an important aspect of an effective educational program.
-The parties agree that class size should be lowered when such action will improve the instructional program.
-A study of pupil-teacher ratio shall be made by the 1967-68 Professional Study Committee for the purpose of developing guidelines for optimum and maximum class size.
+At the end of each semester a day shall be provided for all teachers to complete necessary records and reports. - C. CLASS SIZE -- The Board and the Association recognize that the pupil-teacher ratio is an important aspect of an effective educational program.
+The parties agree that class size should be adjusted when such action will improve the instructional program.
+The study of pupil-teacher ratio will be continued by the Professional Study Committee (Instructional Council), for the purpose of developing guidelines for optimum and maximum class size.
+The final report, with recommendations, will be made not later than February 15, 1969.